fgw/iterated-prisoners-dilemma-websocket-server/Instructions for participants.md

 Iterated Format: Unlike a single round, this tournament will consist of multiple rounds, allowing players to adjust their strategies based on previous interactions.
 This setup emphasizes the importance of trust, reputation, and strategic thinking.

-# Tournament Details
-Date and Time: [Insert date and time]
-Location: [Insert location or virtual meeting link]
-Format: Each participant will play against every other participant in a series of rounds.
-Points will be awarded based on the outcomes of each round, and the player with the highest score at the end will be declared the winner.

 # What to Prepare
 - Understand the Rules: Familiarize yourself with the basic rules of the game.
 A detailed rulebook will be provided closer to the tournament date.
 - Strategy Development: Think about your approach—will you prioritize cooperation or adopt a more competitive stance?